MousaMohammed/NLP_summarization/README.md

 "duc2004_r1_a_supervised.csv", "duc2004_r1_b_supervised.csv", "duc2004_r1_c_supervised.csv", "duc2004_r1_d_supervised.csv", "duc2004_r2_a_supervised.csv", "duc2004_r2_b_supervised.csv", "duc2004_r2_c_supervised.csv", "duc2004_r2_d_supervised.csv" files contain ROUGE metric of java library for DUC 2004 using supervised approach.

 The notebooks (.ipynb files) contains the python implementations (easy-rouge and rouge python, both run in colab) and in their cell output we can observe the ROUGE metric.

+The "model..." folders are the gold standards for each experiment.

 ----------------------------------------------------------------------------------------------------------------------------------------